Seanl80/Blind-Hunter/README.md

 ## User stories

-As a user of this quiz, I want:
+As a user of this website, I want:

 - To be able to easily navigate through the website.
 - To be able to benefit from using this website.